nuxeo-sandbox/nuxeo-retention/README.md

 Once rules are defined, they can be attached to a single document or to a list of documents in a single action (Automation in Studio or API call in a Java plugin).

-Also, several rules can be attached to a document, they will be evaluated and handled one after the other, in the order they were attached.
+Also, several rules can be attached to a document.
+They will be evaluated and handled one after the other, in the order they were attached.

-The plugin regularly (once/day by default) checks:
+The plugin regularly (once/day by default - this can be overridden) checks:

 * For document that will enter retention
 * For document that need to exit retention

 For each of these events and each of the document concerned by them, an event is triggered allowing for taking action accordingly with the application business rules (notify, archive, ...)

+The plugin provides the UI elements to handle retention: Layouts for configuring dynamic rules, action button to select a rule to apply, and widget displaying the retention status of a document.

 Please, see at the end this README the "TODO - Work in Progess" topic.